How to order this

 shock, and the United Nations conference on the environment in Stockholm.

-That was the first time the globe got together and said "it looks like we're
+That was the first time the globe got together and said "it looks like

 having some environmental problems, what can we do?"
 There was an increase